 - Exemptions or modifications of this requirement may be granted due to documented medical needs in accordance with applicable policies and laws.
 Students subject to the meal plan requirement who request an exemption or modification of the requirement due to a medical or disability related need will be required follow the process outlined by the Office of Disability Resources.

 - Dining plans include a designated sum of Rowan Bucks and Dining Dollars which may be spent by using the student’s RowanCard.
 Unspent Rowan Bucks carry forward from semester to semester.
 Unspent Dining Dollars expire at the end of each academic semester and do not carry forward.

 - Dining service is provided in several locations in the Chamberlain Student Center, Holly Pointe Commons -Glassworks Eatery and throughout campus.
 All serving areas are open in accordance with the university calendar.
 Dining services are limited or unavailable on official University holidays or break periods such as Thanksgiving or during Winter break, Spring break and Summer.

-XII.
 MAINTENANCE and HOUSEKEEPING SERVICES

 - Work order requests will be addressed by the appropriate personnel as quickly as possible.